Sceptre/sceptre/docs/README.md

-# Website
+# Docs

-This directory contains the code for Sceptre's [website](https://sceptre.cloudreach.com).
+This directory contains the code for Sceptre's [docs](https://sceptre.cloudreach.com).

-The website is written using the [Jekyll](https://jekyllrb.com) framework.
+The docs is written using the [Jekyll](https://jekyllrb.com) framework.

 ## Ruby